Cyril27/db_project/README.md

 # db project

-Don't forget to remove the connection.commit() and to uncomment the last query on the purchase_art route ;)
+- Need to modify the /client_page route to also create an inventory
+- Need to modify the below_7 html
+- Need to document in the file